 SAIC-GM-Wuling (SGMW), General Motors’ second joint venture in China, has just announced the all-new Wuling Journey pickup as its first launch in 2021.
-After successfully getting through a challenging 2020 calendar year, registering an outstanding 9 percent year-over-year sales increase, GM’s best-selling brand in the Asian country revealed the first images of its next product bet for the Chinese market.
+After successfully getting through a challenging 2020 calendar year, registering an outstanding 9 percent year-over-year sales increase, GM’s best-selling brand in the Asian country revealed the first images of its next product for the Chinese market, which is also known as the Wuling Zhengtu.

 Although the popular Chinese brand offers multiple truck configurations as retrofit variants of the Rongguang commercial vehicle series, the all-new Wuling Journey becomes the first dedicated and purpose-built pickup in the entire history of Wuling.
 SGMW says the new Journey will position itself as a “youth pickup” and its primary goal is to meet the mobility needs of young entrepreneurs.